AidanRocke/Monte-Carlo-Hypothesis/README.md

 whatsoever.
 Moreover, given that the prime numbers have a maximum entropy distribution if you play this game long enough you will eventually lose all your money.

+**Might this hypothesis have any connection with the Riemann Hypothesis?**

+That is correct.
+If we find very strong experimental evidence for the hypothesis that prime encodings are asymptotically incompressible then it is impossible for us to prove the Riemann Hypothesis if it is true.

+This would provide an important instance of Gödel's incompleteness theorem that in a mathematical system that is sufficiently sophisticated to contain arithmetic there are statements that are true that can't be proved.

 ## References: